faithruth/kanzu-support-desk/readme.txt

 == Frequently Asked Questions ==

-= Can I run KSD on my .wordpress.com site? =
+= Are tickets public? =

-No, you cannot unfortunately
+By default, tickets are only visible to the customer who logged them and your staff ( users with role ksd_agent, ksd_supervisor or a site administrator)

 = Can my customers log tickets by sending me an email? =

 With an [optional add-on activated](https://kanzucode.com/downloads/kanzu-support-desk-mail), yes they can.
-By default though, they can use a support form on your website
+By default though, they can use a support form on your website and add replies to the ticket on your website.

 = Where can I find KSD documentation and user guides? =